 Design Think your Code

-Have you even opened an existing solution, took one look at the scripting - and your eyes just glazed over - as if you were attempting to decipher the Matrix code ?
+Have you ever opened an existing solution, took one look at the scripting - and your eyes just glazed over - as if you were attempting to decipher the Matrix code ?

 The Claris FileMaker Platform provides Developers a rich toolkit of Scripting (code) functions to build and craft mature app solutions with built-in logic and workflow control.